Back to Insights

 Why Definitions Matter

-In early 2024, a tech company's CHRO reported to the board that "95% of employees have been trained on AI."
-Six months later, internal analytics showed only 18% were using AI tools weekly.
+In early 2024, a technology company's CHRO reported to the board that "most employees have been trained on AI."
+Six months later, internal analytics revealed that only 18% were using AI tools on a weekly basis.
+The gap between the executive's confidence and the organization's reality was not a failure of training.
+It was a failure of language.

 The Three Capability Levels